terraform-ibm-modules/terraform-ibm-data-engine/README.md

 ## Contributing

-You can report issues and request features for this module in the GoldenEye [issues](https://github.ibm.com/GoldenEye/issues) repo.See [Report a Bug or Create Enhancement Request](https://github.ibm.com/GoldenEye/documentation/blob/master/issues.md).
+You can report issues and request features for this module in GitHub issues in the module repo.
+See [Report an issue or request a feature](https://github.com/terraform-ibm-modules/.github/blob/main/.github/SUPPORT.md).

-To set up your local development environment, see [Local development setup](https://github.ibm.com/GoldenEye/documentation/blob/master/local-dev-setup.md) in the project documentation.
+To set up your local development environment, see [Local development setup](https://terraform-ibm-modules.github.io/documentation/#/local-dev-setup) in the project documentation.

 <!-- Source for this readme file: https://github.com/terraform-ibm-modules/common-dev-assets/tree/main/module-assets/ci/module-template-automation -->
 <!-- END CONTRIBUTING HOOK -->